LimeChain/Fruzhin/docs/development/package/cli.md

 - **Node Key**: Enables the setting of a node key for network communication.
 - **RPC Configuration**: Users can configure RPC settings, including public RPC access and the methods exposed via RPC.
 - **Synchronization Mode**: Allows specifying the synchronization mode (e.g., full sync, warp sync) for the node.
-- **Prometheus Port**: Configures the port for Prometheus metrics export.

 ### CliArguments.java